Devashis7/hello-world/README.md

 # hello-world
-This repo is for understanding th flow of github.
+This repo is for understanding the flow of github.